1. Skip to content

 https://p.dw.com/p/2tmNx

 Women across Europe started to fight for equal rights towards the end of the 18th century.
-Already back then, they participated in revolutionary actions, especially in France after the French Revolution of 1789 had paved the way for human rights, participation and gender equality.
+They participated in revolutionary activities, especially in France, after the French Revolution of 1789 paved the way for human rights, equal representation and gender equality.
 It took half a century until the feminist spirit finally reached Germany as well.

 The woman who fought for girls' education

-The top priority was education for women and girls.
-While schooling was considered the most normal thing in the world for boys, the daughters of poor families had to work, while the daughters of bourgeois circles were prepared for their role as wives and mothers.
+Their top priority was education for women and girls.
+While schooling was considered standard for boys, the daughters of poor families had to work, while the daughters of bourgeois circles were prepared for their role as wives and mothers.
 Only few girls were able to read and write.

 A growing political awareness

-Attending the seminar for women teachers in Leipzig at a young age, Clara Eissner committed herself to the objectives of the Women's Association.
-She lived together with a Russian called Ossip Zetkin, adopted his name, and had two sons with him — out of wedlock, which was a huge scandal back then.
+Attending the seminar for women teachers in Leipzig, young Clara Eissner committed herself to the objectives of the Women's Association.
+She lived with a Russian named Ossip Zetkin, adopted his name, and had two sons with him — out of wedlock, which was a huge scandal back then.

 As a teacher, Clara Zetkin became a member of the Socialist Workers' Party, the forerunner of the Social Democratic Party, where she fought for equal professional and social rights for women.
 She also founded the women's magazine "Die Gleichheit" (Equality).

 Zetkin was a representative of the proletarian women's movement.
-In contrast to the bourgeois women's movement, she rather focused on obtaining more rights for female workers.
+In contrast to the bourgeois women's movement, it focused on obtaining more rights for female workers.

-In 1910, Zetkin initiated the International Women's Day as a day of struggle for equality, democracy, peace and socialism.
-In 1911, the day took place for the first time under the slogan "Suffrage for women!"
+In 1910, Zetkin initiated International Women's Day as a day of struggle for equality, democracy, peace and socialism.
+The day was observed for the first time in 1911, under the slogan "Suffrage for women!"

 Claiming political participation

-Augspurg studied law in Switzerland as that wasn't possible yet in Germany in the late 19th century.
-After obtaining a doctorate, she fought for reforms in Germany's parliament.
+Augspurg studied law in Switzerland, as that wasn't possible yet in Germany in the late 19th century.
+After earning a doctorate, she fought for reforms in Germany's parliament.

 The struggle finally bears fruit